blackbaud/skyux1/js/sky/src/tabsref/docs/demo.md

 ### Tab sref settings ###

- - `bb-tab-sref` &mdash; The name of the state where the application should navigate when the tab is selected.
+ - `bb-tab-sref="stateName"` &mdash; The name of the state where the application should navigate when the tab is selected.

+Optional state parameters can be provided
+  - `bb-tab-sref="stateName({param: value, param: value})"` &mdash; Navigate to state, with params.